dtn7/dtn7.github.io/index.md

 ## Disruption-Tolerant Networking Implementations of Bundle Protocol 7

 In disruption-tolerant networking (DTN), data is transmitted in a store-carry-forward fashion from network node to network node.
+Other places also refer to the name delay-tolerant networking, which is the same in this context.
-We are presenting two free and open source DTN implementations of the recently released Bundle Protocol Version 7 [(draft version 26)][ietf-dtn-bpbis-26].
+We are presenting free and open source DTN implementations of the recently released Bundle Protocol Version 7 [(draft version 26)][ietf-dtn-bpbis-26].

 __DTN7-go__ is written in Go and provides features like memory safety and concurrent execution.
 With its modular design and interchangeable components, DTN7-go facilitates DTN research and application development.
 Furthermore, we did an experimental evaluation of DTN7-go and other DTN systems including Serval, IBR-DTN, and Forban.
 Our results indicate that DTN7 is a flexible and efficient open-source multi-platform implementation of the most recent Bundle Protocol Version 7.

 __DTN7-rs__ is written in Rust and provides an implementation focused on speed.
 With the rust compiler working with the LLVM backend, it can be compiled for a huge amount of platforms, including WebAssembly to be executed in a browser.
 A conducted evaluation shows, that the Rust implementation and WebAssembly as a platform provides enough performance for even higher bundle workloads, while at the same time leaving only a minimal memory/storage footprint.

 ### Free and Open Source

 - DTN7-go is available online in the [corresponding GitHub repository][dtn7-go] under the [GNU General Public License v3.0][dtn7-go-gpl3].
 - DTN7-rs is also [available online][dtn7-rs] and licensed under either of [Apache License, Version 2.0][dtn7-rs-apl2] or [MIT license][dtn7-rs-mit] at your option.

 Questions, comments and pull requests are very welcome.